CliffS/attribute-boolean/README.md

 ## TO\_JSON

-Provided that allow\_blessed is set on the JSON (or JSON::XS) object, the variable will correctly convert to JSON true or false.
+Provided that convert\_blessed is set on the JSON (or JSON::XS) object, the variable will correctly convert to JSON true or false.

     my $json = new JSON;